rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 ## Assumptions in This Guide

-This guide assumes your node runs `Ubuntu 20.04 LTS`, the concepts will carry over to other systems, but the example commands may not.
+This guide assumes your node runs `Ubuntu 20.04 LTS`.
+The concepts will carry over to other systems but the example commands may not.

 As with all of the commands in this guide, we assume that you are connecting **remotely** to your node's command terminal using `ssh`.
 If you need a refresher on how to use `ssh`, take a look at the [Intro to Secure Shell](./ssh.md) guide first.